hyperledger-labs/perun-doc/source/concepts/protocols.rst

 Life cycle for each of these channels consist of the same four phases described above.
 The difference is where the funds are deposited during the open phase and how they are settled.
-This layer, where funds will be deposited / channels will be settled will be referred to ``parent layer`` in the further discussions.
+This layer, where funds will be deposited / channels will be settled will be referred to as ``parent layer`` in the further discussions.

 Ledger channel